-Festival performances include Musicacoustica (Beijing), International Computer Music Conference, SEAMUS, Electronic Music Midwest, SCI National Conference, North American Saxophone Alliance National Conference, the Percussive Arts Society International Convention, the Florida State University New Music Festival, the Indiana State University New Music Festival, the Brave New Works Festival, the Bonk Festival, International Percussion Arts Festival (Poland), Gaudeamus Competition and Festival (Amsterdam), Image, Movement, Sound Festival (Rochester) and the University of Delaware New Music Festival, among others.
+Festival performances include Musicacoustica (Beijing), International Computer Music Conferences, SEAMUS, Electronic Music Midwest, SCI National Conference, North American Saxophone Alliance National Conference, the Percussive Arts Society International Convention, the Florida State University New Music Festival, the Indiana State University New Music Festival, the Brave New Works Festival, the Bonk Festival, International Percussion Arts Festival (Poland), Gaudeamus Competition and Festival (Amsterdam), Image, Movement, Sound Festival (Rochester) and the University of Delaware New Music Festival, among others.
 His work has been commissioned and performed by many prominent ensembles and soloists, including the Syracuse Society for New Music, Montagnard Duo, Corigliano Quartet, Ithaca Trombone Troup, Maverick Ensemble, Ames Quartet, Maharlika Trio, Lincoln Chamber Singers, Williamsport Symphony, South Orange Symphony, West Shore Symphony Orchestra, the Penn Central Wind Band, hundreds of percussionists and percussion ensembles, and several outstanding soloists including Davis Brooks (violin), Jennifer Blyth (piano) Thomas Burritt (marimba), and Phillip O’Banion (percussion).
 In 2007 Susquehanna University celebrated its Sesquicentennial with a concert at Carnegie Hall, for which he composed a 35 minute work for chorus and orchestra, conducted by Jennifer Sacher Wiley.
 His 2016 work Toward the Star was included on the Emmy-winning PBS program “Christmas at Susquehanna”.

 He is currently Professor of Music at Susquehanna University in central Pennsylvania, where he has been fortunate to teach for over 20 years.
-In that time he has appreciated the chance to fully complete his musical education by teaching, at one time or another, twenty different courses, including applied Composition, applied Percussion, Theory I, II, Form and Analysis, 20th Century Harmonic Practice, Counterpoint, Orchestration, 20th Century Music Literature, Audio Engineering Fundamentals, Music Production in the Recording Studio, Computer Music Composition, Computer Music Performance, Introduction to Music, Rock Music and Society (online), Percussion Methods and Thought and the Arts.
+In that time he has been grateful to complete his musical education by teaching, at one time or another, twenty different courses, including applied Composition, applied Percussion, Theory I and II, Form and Analysis, 20th Century Harmonic Practice, Counterpoint, Orchestration, 20th Century Music Literature, Audio Engineering Fundamentals, Music Production in the Recording Studio, Computer Music Composition, Computer Music Performance, Introduction to Music, Rock Music and Society (online), Percussion Methods and Thought and the Arts.
 Composition has always thrived at Susquehanna, and there are usually about 10 student composers at any given time.
 Graduates of his studio have gone on to study at many prestigious places, including University of Michigan, Princeton, USC, Syracuse University, Peabody Conservatory, UNSC, University of Delaware, Eastman School of Music, UCSD, Penn State and Bowling Green University.